Availability

-simuPOP is distributed under a GPL license. simuPOP is available on any platform where Python is available, and is currently tested under Windows (Windows 2000 and later), both 32 and 64 bit versions of Linux (Redhat), MacOS X and Sun Solaris systems.
+simuPOP is distributed under a GPL license (version 3). simuPOP is available on any platform where Python is available, and is currently tested under Windows (Windows 2000 and later), both 32 and 64 bit versions of Linux (Redhat), MacOS X and Sun Solaris systems.
 Different C++ compilers such as Microsoft Visual C++, gcc and Intel icc are supported under different operating systems.

 wxPython (optional)